Sverresborg: Castle construction

 In the winter of 1182/1183 Sverre initiated construction of Sverresborg (one of the earliest Norwegian fortresses) to provide him a more secure and more easily defended base from which reside and operate from.
 The location selected was easily fortified, hard to approach, and could be defended by a small force.
-The stone for the fortification was available only 0.6 km away in the quarry which had been used for construction the cathedral at Nidaros.
+The stone for the fortification was available only 0.6km away in the quarry which had been used for construction the cathedral at Nidaros.
 Since the Archbishop of Nidaros, who had aligned with King Magnus, was in exile in England from 1180 to 1183, the stonemasons were also available.
 Work proceeded quickly, and Sverre, along with a detachment of his men, moved out to the castle during Lent in 1183.

-The sea Battle of Fimreite in 1184 proved to be final struggle between the Birkebeins and the Heklunger; King Magnus drowned.
+The sea Battle of Fimreite in 1184 proved to be the final struggle between the Birkebeins and the Heklunger; King Magnus drowned.
 King Sverre, after a six years of struggle, became the uncontested king of Norway.
 But the peace was not to last for long.

 Bagler war

 In 1188 the town of Nidaros, which had been vacated by King Sverre’s men, was attacked.
 His opposition stormed into the city and a bloodbath followed.
 The wooden fortress was torn down and the castle burnt and left in ruins.
-It is not known precisely when it was restored, but the Sverris saga indicates the castle had been restored by 1197.
+It is not known precisely when it was restored, but the Sverris saga indicates the castle had been restored by 1197 when it records a battle at the castle.
+During this conflict, a dead man was thrown into the only well which supplied Sverresborg castle with drinking water.
+This is thought to have been done by the Baglers to poison the drinking water of the Birkebeiners and make the castle uninhabitable.

 King Sverre died in Bergen on 8 March 1202.
 Sverresborg is last mentioned in the time of King Sverre’s paternal grandson, King Haakon Haakonson in 1263, when he allowed the walls of Sverresborg to be broken down.